xiangjunn/tp/docs/DeveloperGuide.md

 * **Alternative implementation 1:** EListCommand displays all fields.
     * Pros: No need to check for valid prefixes.
-    * Cons: User may be interested in one field, but has to look through all the fields.
+    * Cons: User may be interested in one _field_, but has to look through all the fields.
 * **Alternative implementation 2 (current choice):** EListCommand allows users to choose which fields to display.
   * Pros: User can choose to hide long details about the event and focus on the details important to them.
   * Cons: There is more room for mistakes, since it is more difficult to parse the user input correctly.